minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 Create Order transaction will transfer User funds into an Order UTxO.

-Besides common information such as _sender_, _receiver_, etc, each order type requires different information in _step_ field (note that we only mention _field name_ here, the fields' descriptions have been explained above)
+Besides common information such as _canceller_, _refund_receiver_, etc, each order type requires different information in _step_ field (note that we only mention _field name_ here, the fields' descriptions have been explained above)

 Transaction structure: